Building a rich text editor for UIKit, AppKit and SwiftUI

 #endif

-As you can see, we can only implement this view for macOS, iOS and tvOS, since UITextView is not available on watchOS.
+We can only add this to macOS, iOS & tvOS, since UITextView is not available in watchOS.

-Furthermore, the UITextView and NSTextView APIs differ quite a bit.
-For instance, to get and set the attributed string, UITextView has an attributedText property, while NSTextView has an attributedString() function to get the string and an optional textStorage property to change it.
+Furthermore, the UITextView and NSTextView APIs differ a lot.
+For instance, to get and set the attributed string, UITextView has an attributedText property, while NSTextView has an attributedString() function to get the string and a textStorage property to change it.

 public protocol RichTextViewRepresentable {